Tonyfu09/cissp-exam-cheatsheet/cissp-domain-5-identity-and-access-management.md

 Editing cissp-exam-cheatsheet/cissp-domain-5-identity-and-access-management.md at main · Tonyfu09/cissp-exam-cheatsheet

+## 5.1 Control physical and logical access to assets

 ## 5.2 Manage identification and authentication of people, devices, and services
 Retina, Iris, Fingerprints